Is Hard Flaccid Permanent? What Recovery Really Looks Like

 Here’s what happened

 John had always been confident in his sexual abilities.
 But one day, noticed something was off.
 His penis was flaccid, but it felt abnormally firm to the touch.
 He also had trouble getting an erection and maintaining it.
 There’s a sense of sponginess and rubbery in his penis.
-He was confused and didn’t know what was happening.
+The feeling was confusing, and did not know what was happening.
+This uncertainty began to take a toll on his mental health, causing anxiety and emotional distress, which is common for those experiencing hard flaccid syndrome.

 While he was finding answers online, he stumbled upon the blog How Do You Get Rid Of Hard Flaccid Syndrome? published by Doctor Adam Gvili.
-Upon reading, this gave him hope that there is treatment or that there is help just like this blog about hard flaccid syndrome recovery stories.
+Upon reading, this gave him hope that there is treatment or that there is help, just like this blog about hard flaccid syndrome recovery stories.
+Hard flaccid syndrome (HFS) is a complex condition, and effective management often requires the expertise and knowledge of sexual medicine practitioners who understand both the physical and psychological aspects of the syndrome.

 Here are the Symptoms

 John decided to visit Adam, a doctor of Physical Therapy who also treats hard flaccid syndrome symptoms.
 Dr. Adam took the time to assess what he was feeling down there.
-Immediately after their conversation and initial assessment, he takes note of the following symptoms of John…
+Immediately after their conversation and initial assessment, he takes note of the following hard flaccid symptoms of John:

 • Difficulty achieving and sometimes maintaining an erection